mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_todo_list_beginning/index.md

 ## Project starter code

-As a starting point for this project, we're going to provide two things: an `App()` function to replace the one you have now, and some CSS to style your app.
+As a starting point for this project, we're going to provide two things: an `App()` function to replace the one you just deleted, and some CSS to style your app.

 ### The JSX